Outdoor Life: Sportsman's Challenge: Guests and Staff

 Once the player decides to open the park, they will be prompted with a screen which will allow them to allocate as many funds as they deem fit to advertise to different groups that they wish to attract to their park.
 Following this, the player officially begins the process of booking the guests who will then stay in the park for seven game days.
 The six types of guests, each of which are fairly self-explanatory, that one can attract to their park are: fishermen, fowl hunters, small game hunters, medium game hunters, big game hunters, and sightseers.
 In addition to guests, the player must hire a range of different people to ensure the park operates successfully.
 The seven types of employees that the player can hire are: maintenance workers, groundskeepers, rangers, game wardens, search and rescue workers, tour guides, and safety guides.
 The maintenance worker maintains the buildings in the park, the groundskeeper ensures that the park is kept clean, the ranger puts out forest fires, the game warden cracks down on poaching which is essential to prevent overexploitation of animals (it is possible to manually buy animals but this is quite expensive), the search and rescue worker heals injured guests, the tour guide leads tours on park trails, and the safety guide teaches guests how to be more safe.

 Reception

 The game received decidedly mixed reviews, on its release.
 Game Zone argued that it was "truly a niche game...There is just too much to know about the delicate ecosystem with wildlife and hunter's needs."
 IGN added that the screens were confusing and it was never elucidated how the decisions made ultimately effect the game world.
 Overall, the general consensus was that the concepts of the game were solid, but were too complicated and difficult to understand and the game generally lacked polish.
 One important thing to consider is that both Take-Two Interactive and Cat Daddy were making quite a few tycoon based games at the time this game was developed and so this likely effected the game's final quality.
+Spanish PC Life magazine gave a rating of six out of ten.
+Strana Igr called it a good game with great graphics and translation.